Table of Contents

 Start a memrise course or memorizing game to help memorize the words!

-pana sona pi jan ante (Others’ Teaching)
+sona pi jan ante (Others’ Knowledge)

 namako (extra)